VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 **RFID Tags**

 I have RFID tags from Dangerous Things in each hand, I have an RFID based access card for my University, and my parking lot uses RFID tags for entry.
 Ignoring the obvious security problems with RFID authentication, It's also just not great to have people carry around a card when their phones can already act as an RFID device anyway, it just makes for a very mis-placeable access token which seems rather stupid.
+I'll talk authentication more in a bit.

 **Document Scanners**